Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 Man, I don't know.

-They must have been doing some of the dope I had before I went to prison
+They must have been doing some of the dope I had before I went to prison because they were definitely high.

-I wouldn't pay in the fuck thing.
+I wouldn't pay in a fuck thing.

 So turn around and I send them a couple letters.